Flexible Bayesian Nonlinear Model Configuration: Summary and Discussion

-An important issue left for discussion is how to manage very large data samples with the BGNLM approach.
-As for the marginal likelihood calculated with respect to parameters across all of the layers, only very crude approximate solutions based on the variational Bayes approach \citep{jordan1999introduction} are currently scalable for such problems~\citep{barber1998ensemble,blundell2015weight}. \citet{mackay1992practical,denker1991transforming} applied the Laplace approximations to approximate marginal likelihood across all layers.
-This approach is also computationally very demanding and cannot easily be combined with the combinatorial search for the best models. \citet{neal2012bayesian} suggested Hamiltonian Monte Carlo (HMC) to make proper Bayesian inference on Bayesian neural networks.
-Unfortunately, his approach is even more computationally demanding and hence does not seem scalable to high dimensional model selection.
-To reduce the computational complexity of HMC and improve its scalability to large data sets, \citet{welling2011bayesian} suggested to use stochastic estimates of the gradient of the likelihood.
-Many recent articles describe the possibility of such sub-sampling combined with MCMC \citep{quiroz2019speeding, quiroz2017speeding, quiroz2016exact, flegal2012applicability, pillai2014ergodicity}, where unbiased likelihood estimates are obtained from subsamples of the whole data set in such a way that ergodicity and the desired limiting properties of the MCMC algorithm are maintained.
-These methods are not part of the current implementation of BGNLM, but our approach can relatively easily be adapted to allow sub-sampling MCMC techniques.
+Another important issue left for discussion is how to manage very large data sets with the BGNLM approach.
+As for the marginal likelihood calculated with respect to parameters across all of the layers, only very crude approximate solutions based on the variational Bayes approach \cite{jordan1999introduction} are currently scalable for such problems~\cite{barber1998ensemble,blundell2015weight}. \citeA{mackay1992practical,denker1991transforming} applied the Laplace approximations to approximate marginal likelihood across all layers.
+This approach is also computationally very demanding and cannot easily be combined with the combinatorial search for the best models. \citeA{neal2012bayesian} suggested Hamiltonian Monte Carlo (HMC) to make proper Bayesian inference on Bayesian neural networks.
+Unfortunately, his approach is even more computationally demanding and hence does not seem scalable to high-dimensional model selection.
+To reduce the computational complexity of HMC and improve its scalability to large data sets, \citeA{welling2011bayesian} suggested using stochastic estimates of the gradient of the likelihood.
+Many recent articles describe the possibility of such sub-sampling combined with MCMC \cite{quiroz2019speeding,quiroz2017speeding,quiroz2016exact,flegal2012applicability,pillai2014ergodicity}, where unbiased likelihood estimates are obtained from subsamples of the whole data set in such a way that ergodicity and the desired limiting properties of the MCMC algorithm are maintained.
+These methods are not part of the current implementation of BGNLM, but our approach can be adapted with a relatively moderate effort to allow sub-sampling MCMC techniques.